Sulfonamide

 In organic chemistry, the sulfonamide functional group (also spelled sulphonamide) is an organosulfur group with the structure R\sS(=O)2\sNR2.
 It consists of a sulfonyl group (O=S=O) connected to an amine group (\sNH2).
 Relatively speaking this group is unreactive.
 Because of the rigidity of the functional group, sulfonamides are typically crystalline; for this reason, the formation of a sulfonamide is a classic method to convert an amine into a crystalline derivative which can be identified by its melting point.
 Many important drugs contain the sulfonamide group.

 A sulfonamide (compound) is a chemical compound that contains this group.
 The general formula is R\sSO2NR'R" or R\sS(=O)2\sNR'R", where each R is some organic group; for example, "methanesulfonamide" (where R = methane, R' = R" = hydrogen) is CH3SO2NH2.
 Any sulfonamide can be considered as derived from a sulfonic acid by replacing a hydroxyl group (\sOH) with an amine group.

 In medicine, the term "sulfonamide" is sometimes used as a synonym for sulfa drug, a derivative or variation of sulfanilamide.
 The first sulfonamide was discovered in Germany in 1932.

-Synthesis
+Synthesis and reactions

 Sulfonamides can be prepared in the laboratory in many ways.
 The classic approach entails the reaction of sulfonyl chlorides with an amine.